Skip to content

 Stripe uses an AccountSession to express your intent to delegate API access to your connected account.

-The AccountSessions API returns a client secret that allows an embedded component in the web client to access a connected account’s resources as if you were making the API calls for them.
+The AccountSessions API returns a client secret that allows an embedded component to access a connected account’s resources as if you were making the API calls for them.

 Create an AccountSession Server

 Your app must initiate a request to your server to obtain the account session.
+Currently, only Account onboarding is supported.
 You can create a new endpoint on your server that returns the client secret to the app:

 main.rb